coast fire coast fire calculator coast fi

 Which FIRE type fits your lifestyle?

-Coast FIRE is one of several FIRE variations, each suited to different lifestyles and risk tolerances:
+Coast FIRE is one of several flavors, each built for a different lifestyle and risk appetite:

 FIRE TypeAnnual SpendingPortfolio Needed (4% Rule)Key Idea